Patente di guida

 What are the driver licence requirements to hire an Apex vehicle?

-For rentals in Australia: – You can use an accredited translation service approved by the National Accreditation Authority for Translators and Interpreters (NAATI) – or an Australian Institute of Interpreters and Translators (AUSIT). – You can also use a certified translation issued by a diplomatic representative at a high commission, embassy or consulate, or the authority that issued your overseas licence.
+– You can use an accredited translation service approved by the National Accreditation Authority for Translators and Interpreters (NAATI) – or an Australian Institute of Interpreters and Translators (AUSIT).

 You will need an approved translation.
 It is not clear whether a translation by a NAATI certified translator is sufficient.
 It probably is, but you may like to check with Avis before ordering your translation.